Skip to main content

 Skills.sh

-OpenRouter and Skills.sh take different approaches to where and how you code.
+OpenRouter is a web api + unified llm router, while Skills.sh is a cli tool registry.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost